MLZ is a cooperation between:

 Software

-STeCa is the standard software tool to analyse the 2D-detcetor data of STRESS-SPEC.
+STeCa2 is the standard software tool for analysing the 2D-detector data of STRESS-SPEC.
 Besides display functionalities, various functions for integration and Bragg peak refinement are available.
 In addition, one can generate and visualise the pole figures from texture measurements.
 The software is available for Linux or Windows and can be downloaded from the web page of the Computing Group

-The software DISEMM is designed to analyse diffraction data from in-situ loading experiments to obtain diffraction elastic constants and single-crystal elastic constants as well as to describe the mechanical behavior by the elasto-plastic self –consistent modeling.
-DISEMM offers a variety of grain-to-grain interaction models, integrates texture and multi-phase alloys.
+The software DISEMM is designed to analyse diffraction data from in-situ loading experiments to obtain diffraction elastic and single-crystal elastic constants and to describe the mechanical behaviour by the elasto-plastic self-consistent modelling.
+DISEMM offers a variety of grain-to-grain interaction models and integrates texture and multi-phase alloys.
 The software is currently available for Windows.
 The DISEMM software can be downloaded here, with the corresponding manual here.

 Dr. Michael Hofmann